DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ### 5. Grant users access to the protected entity

-Despite defining all the permissions above, the `Service` entity is still not accessible yet.
-We have only made it eligible to be accessed using a nomenclature that the ACL library understands and allows.
+Despite defining all the permissions above, the `Service` entity is still not accessible.
+We have only made it eligible to be accessed, through explicit channels, using a nomenclature that the ACL library understands.

-The next step is granting users specific permissions through what we call access cards.
+The next step is granting users specific permissions through what we call __access cards__.

-An access card is essentially a collection of granted permissions saved in the database and is associated with a user or role.
-A user may have zero, one or multiple access cards associated to him through direct associations or via a role he belongs to.
+An access card is essentially a __collection of granted permissions__ saved in the database and is __associated with a user or role__.
+A user may have __zero__, __one__ or __multiple__ access cards associated with it through direct associations or via a role he belongs to.

-For the purpose of this demo, we will create two access cards: one for a Staff member named Alex representing an administrator and one for an Individual named Morgan representing a citizen.
+For the purpose of this demo, we will create two access cards: one for a __Staff__ member named Alex representing an __administrator__ and one for an __Individual__ named Morgan representing a __citizen__.

 __Alex__